 Before you do any organizing, the first step is to declutter your closet.

 Trust me—there’s no point in buying fancy baskets and new hangers if you’re just moving around clothes you don’t wear.
 Instead, clear the clutter first and then organize what’s left.

-If you need help, I wrote a step-by-step guide to create a simple wardrobe.
+If you need help, I wrote the ultimate guide to declutter your closet.
 This is the exact method that helped me downsize my closet—which was no small feat!
 As a former shopaholic, I once owned over 100 pairs of shoes and needed my entire guest room to store my clothes.